Kamairicha Yamacha 01 Kochi 50 g

 Process

-Green tea, pan-fired (釜炒り茶 kamairicha)
+Green tea, pan-fired by hand (釜炒り茶 kamairicha).

 Tasting memo